Sanjeevani-Rawat/Practice-JAVASCRIPT/README.md

 # Practice-JAVASCRIPT|HTML|CSS
-This repository shows few practice on HTML, CSS and JavaScript.
+This repository shows few practice of JavaScript.